Moya/Moya/docs/Targets.md

 -------------

-Here's an example extension that allows you to easily escape normal strings "like this" to URL-encoded strings "like%20this":
+Here's an example extension that allows you to easily escape normal strings “like this” to URL-encoded strings “like%20this”:

 ```swift
 extension String {